what-is-a-likert-scale_b

 So the last step in setting up a successful Likert scale is deciding which responses to make available to people taking your survey.
 And remember, you already decided what to measure.
 But now you need to decide on the actual responses.

-• Stay Odd — Use an odd number of responses.
+• Stay Odd — Use an odd number of response options.
 Ideally, you should include 5 or 7.
+Why?
 If you go below five options, people won’t be able to answer how they truly feel.
 If you go above seven, people will feel overwhelmed and pick random options, which hurts your chances of receiving real results.
+Remember: if you use an even number of options, your respondents won’t be able to choose a neutral option in the middle.

-• Use Words — If you use numbers to label responses, people may confuse which end is positive and which is negative and answer incorrectly.
+• Use Words — If you use numbers to label responses, people may be confused about which end of the scale is positive and which is negative.

 • Use the Entire Range — Make sure your responses span the entire scale range so people on both ends of the extreme can answer truthfully.